-It’s officially spring, and you know what that means: Doing all the cleaning we’ve been putting off for the past three seasons!
+It’s about to be spring, and you know what that means: Doing all the cleaning we’ve been putting off for the past three seasons.
 We know, we know.
 Cleaning isn’t very fun.
-But what IS fun is the feeling you get when you’ve accomplished a task you’ve been putting off for months, like reorganizing your medicine cabinet, or not crying while you clean your bathroom.
+But what is fun is the feeling you get when you’ve accomplished a task you’ve been putting off for months, like reorganizing your medicine cabinet or cleaning your bathroom.

-To lend a hand, we’ve rounded up some products that will help you up your bathroom organization game.
-We also spoke with Mary Gagliardi, aka Dr. Laundry, about the best way to deep-clean your bathroom this spring, and Amber Dunford, a design psychology expert, stylist and art director, about how to keep your bathroom organized.
+To lend a hand, we’ve rounded up some products that will help you up your bathroom-organization game.
+Plus, we also spoke with Mary Gagliardi, aka Dr. Laundry, about the best way to deep-clean your bathroom this spring, and Amber Dunford, a design psychology expert, stylist and art director, about how to keep your bathroom organized.

 As far as what cleaning tools are must-haves for the bathroom, Dr. Laundry says that everyone needs a sponge, a toilet cleaning brush, disinfecting wipes, and a plunger.
 As for cleaning products, she recommends good old bleach.